Find Grad Schools

 Education Levels of Medical Ethics Majors

-During the 2020-2021 academic year, 4,109 students earned their master's degree in medical ethics.
+During the most recent year for which data is available, 3,891 people earned their master's degree in medical ethics.
 This makes it the 45th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in medical ethics at each degree level.